Zachary200114/To-Do-List-Application/README.md

-## 📝 Pygame Task Manager
+## Pygame Task Manager

 This is a simple **Task Manager** built using Python and the Pygame library.
 The application allows users to enter their name, add tasks to a list, and remove tasks once they are completed.

-## 🚀 Features
+## Features

-- 🎨 User-friendly interface with a green background and black text.
+-  A User-friendly interface with a green background and black text.
-- 🖋️ Add new tasks to your to-do list.
+-  Add new tasks to your to-do list.
-- ❌ Remove tasks when they're finished.
+-  You can remove tasks when they're finished.
-- 👤 Personalized experience by entering your name.
+-  You can personalize your experience by entering your name.

-## 📦 Requirements
+## Requirements

 Ensure you have Python and Pygame installed.
 You can install Pygame using: